 IFRS is being adopted by a growing number of countries and companies so clear understanding of the rules and regulations is important as are the current trends in reporting and disclosures.

-This 4-day advanced-level course aims to provide those already familiar with accounting for E&P activities, with a thorough understanding of international financial reporting standards and disclosure requirements necessary for listed and large private companies with government or institutional investors.
+This advanced-level Virtual Instructor Led Training aims to provide those already familiar with accounting for E&P activities, with a thorough understanding of international financial reporting standards and disclosure requirements necessary for listed and large private companies with government or institutional investors.

-From attending this 4-day advanced-level training course, you will be able to:
+From attending this advanced-level Virtual Instructor Led Training, you will be able to: